 Anyway, here are the top 10 — see how many you recognize.

 The youngest of the youthful TFBoys trio (he’s still just 18, eek), Jackson Yee was first discovered when performing a hip hop dance routine at a children’s talent competition.
 Sticking to his roots, and growing up a little at the same time, in 2018 Jackson took part in the hip hop dance reality show Street Dance of China, a move that prompted us to broach the pressing question, is Jackson Yee sexy now?

-While not a TFBoy, ‘98 born Cai Xukun was selected in elementary school as one of the TFBoys candidate trainees, propelling him toward future stardom.
+While not a TFBoy, ‘98 born Cai Xukun’s path to becoming a Chinese celebrity began in elementary school, when he was selected as one of the TFBoys candidate trainees.
 His big break didn’t come until last year when he participated in the new Chinese reality show Idol Producer where he placed first, setting him up to become the leading member of boy group Nine Percent, the latest beneficiaries of China’s “fan economy”.

 Cai was recently selected as the NBA’s first “Chinese New Year Celebration Brand Ambassador” (yes, that’s now a thing), sending a certain boring male corner of the internet into hysterics due to his “feminine” appearance.

 Chinese actress of Uyghur descent Dilraba Dilmurat had a particularly restless and impressive year in 2018.
 She starred in romantic comedy 21 Karat, romance drama series The Flame’s Daughter, as well as the science fiction romance comedy series Sweet Dreams.
 She capped things off by ultimately winning the crown of “Golden Eagle Goddess” at the 12th China Golden Eagle TV Art Festival.